 Meet the Core Team

-Dan Daw (he/him) – Artistic Director/Performer
+Dan Daw (he/they) – Artistic Director and CEO /Performer

 An Australian queer, Crip (disabled) artist now living in Manchester (UK), Dan works collaboratively with a growing network of companies and artists to develop new work for UK and international audiences.